ShozabAbidi10/FlexibleAutomation-RRP-Manipulator-CoppeliaSim/README.md

 ## Virtual Prototyping of a Robotics Work Cell with CoppeliaSim

-Prototype solution for one of problem in their loading and unloading station.
-The station receives three different kind of boxes which it segregate and load it to the appropriate loading line.
-The respository contain the design a flexible manufacturing cell (FMC) with robot centered layout for the above function.
+Prototyped solution is for one of the problem in loading and unloading station.
+The station receives three different kind of boxes which it segregate based on color and load it to the appropriate loading line.
+The design of the flexible manufacturing cell (FMC) is based on robot centered layout for the above function.
 The design handle the following requirements:

 1. Ability to supply multiple vendors at the same time
 2. Fully automated solution from product in to out